 Now that you’re ready and your big day is approaching, it’s time to say goodbye to those closest to you.
 Make sure you spend time with your family members and friends to say your teary-eyed goodbyes.
 Visit your doctor for a quick checkup before moving and gather everybody’s contact details you’d like to stay in touch with after you move away.

 You’ve just discovered the best ways to prepare when moving abroad.
-Use this information to your advantage and this transitional period in your life should happen without experiencing too much turmoil.
+Use this moving abroad checklist to your advantage and this transitional period in your life should happen without experiencing too much turmoil.

 - Travel Checklist: Things To Do Before Traveling Abroad